List of A Song of Ice and Fire characters: House Lannister

-House Lannister is described as one of the Major Houses of the Seven Kingdoms and the principal house of the Westerlands.
-Its seat is at Casterly Rock and they are also given the title Wardens of the West.
-Its coat of arms displays a golden lion rampant on a crimson field, and its words are 'Hear Me Roar!'
+House Lannister is the main antagonistic faction and one of the Major Houses of the Seven Kingdoms and the principal house of the Westerlands.
+Its seat is at Casterly Rock, and they are also given the title Wardens of the West.
+Its coat of arms displays a golden lion rampant on a crimson field, and its words are "Hear Me Roar!"